joyceliaoo/Bravo/README.md

 ## recursive abstraction

 When I am asked to

 	`determine if it is possible to get from the _starting position_
 	to the _treasure_
 	in a maze with _n_ intersections`

 The recursive abstraction can

 	`determine the boolean to the statement
 	for a maze with _n-1_ intersections`

-## base case
-No possible new next step exists
 =======
 when I am asked to